ievaaleksandravica/nodejs-basics/README.md

 * `multer` Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
 It is written on top of busboy for maximum efficiency.
 * `sharp` The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP and AVIF images of varying dimensions.
 * `@sendgrid/mail` This is a dedicated service for interaction with the mail endpoint of the SendGrid v3 API.
+* `env-cmd` A simple node program for executing commands using an environment from an env file.

 #### Debugging tools:
 * `console.log` - the most basic one, but helps to debug logic.
 Simply put `console.log(value)` and you will see the result in the console.